csgohacks/master-guide/cheat-software/linux-and-mac-cheats.md

 ![Menu of fuzion](https://camo.githubusercontent.com/fd4d0d594c6f738ef5452c753b1833962c245a63b0885062f435cfaf32952b5b/687474703a2f2f692e696d6775722e636f6d2f4e6853454f39572e706e67)

 [Fuzion](https://github.com/LWSS/Fuzion) is a linux cheat that is modified from aimtux, another CSGO cheat that was no longer maintained.
 It has legit and rage features available.
-However as mentioned from github, some users have reported that the cheat might be detected, so other it is recommend to use other active public forks.
+However as mentioned from github, some users have reported that the cheat might be detected, so it is recommend to use other active public forks, like [MissedIT](https://github.com/HackerPolice/MissedIT).

 ## macOS

-Due to macOS's security features, it is difficult for cheat developers to code a cheat on macOS, however this also applies to VAC, which is the same as linux, are being limited too.
+Due to macOS's security features, it is difficult for cheat developers to code a cheat on macOS, however this also applies to VAC, which it's functionallity are being limited due to the same reason.

 ### ButOSX